-- If you have a name and/or set of pronouns that differ from those that appear in your official UCSD records, please let me know! - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
+- If you have a name and/or set of pronouns that differ from those that appear in your official UCSD records, please let me know! - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to contact me.
 I want to be a resource for you.
 Remember that you can also submit anonymous feedback (which will lead to me making a general announcement to the class, if necessary to address your concerns). - I (like many people) am still in the process of learning about diverse perspectives and identities.
-If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it.
-Again, anonymous feedback is always an option. - As a participant in course discussions, you should also strive to honor the diversity of your classmates. - Please contact me (in person or electronically) or submit anonymous feedback if you have any suggestions to improve the quality of the course materials.
+If something was said in class or online (by anyone) that made you feel uncomfortable, please talk to me about it.
+Again, anonymous feedback is always an option. - As a participant in course discussions, you should also strive to honor the diversity of your classmates.

+• Please contact me (in our person office hors or electronically) or submit anonymous feedback if you have any suggestions to improve the quality of the course materials or delivery mechanisms.